AFCON 2025: Ex-CAF disciplinary head questions CAF rulings on Morocco, Senegal

 CAF further fined the Moroccan Football Federation (FMRF) $200,000 for the inappropriate actions of ball boys, particularly those targeting goalkeeper Yehvann Diouf.

-The FMRF was also fined an additional $100,000 for players invading the VAR review area and interfering with match officials, as well as $15,000 for the use of laser pointers by supporters.
+The FMRF was also fined an additional $100,000 for players who invaded the VAR review area and interfered with match officials, as well as $15,000 for the use of laser pointers by supporters.

 Hack accuses Thiaw of disrupting AFCON final